 Living on Taiwan more than 8,000 years before the first arrival of the Han Chinese in the 17th century, the Taiwanese aborigines (原住民) are Austronesian people, with linguistic and genetic ties to the people of the Philippines and other Polynesian groups.
 They are estimated to constitute about 2% of the population of Taiwan.
 Visitors to Taiwan should experience aboriginal culture alongside Chinese culture to gain a more rounded insight into the culture and history of Taiwan.

 Throughout Taiwan's complicated history, the many different aboriginal tribes and groups have been slowly homogenised and assimilated to varying degrees with both Chinese culture and with the cultures of previous colonial powers, most notably Holland and other western Christian missionary groups.
-Of the original 26 known Formosan Languages, only a few remain as the languages of these communities are to a large degree mutually unintelligible with one another, and are slowly replaced by Mandarin Chinese as a common tongue.
+Of the original 26 known Formosan Languages, only a few remain as the languages of these communities are to a large degree mutually unintelligible with one another, and are slowly replaced by Mandarin Chinese as a common tongue, not unlike the situation with American Indigenous, First Nations, or Latin Americans speaking English or Spanish to the detriment of their own native language development in the modern era.

 As a distinct ethnic group from Han Chinese, aborigines face many economic and social barriers, stemming from substandard education quality by comparison and language and cultural barrier.
 The majority of aboriginal people live in mountainous regions, primarily along the east coast nearby Hualien and Taitung.
 Some communities located high up in the mountains may rarely visit the cities, and live by hunting and subsistence farming growing high mountain agriculture and produce such as vegetables and high mountain tea, some of which is sold to the cities to generate revenue for the tribe.